 In this mode, the Fish Deeper App instantly connects to the GPS in your smartphone or tablet to create real-time bathymetric maps.
 You will see the sonar returns on the right side of the screen and the map on the left (Settings > Sonar Mode > Boat Mode).

-For shore fishing PRO+/CHIRP users should choose Onshore GPS Mode
+For shore fishing PRO+/PRO+ 2 users should choose Onshore GPS Mode

-Onshore GPS Mode operates in the same manner as Boat Mode, but instead of using your smartphone’s GPS, Onshore GPS Mode uses the internal GPS receiver installed in the Deeper PRO+/CHIRP.
+Onshore GPS Mode operates in the same manner as Boat Mode, but instead of using your smartphone’s GPS, Onshore GPS Mode uses the internal GPS receiver installed in the Deeper PRO+, Deeper PRO+ 2.
 You will see the sonar returns on the right side of the screen and the map on the left.

 The sonar return will be full screen.
-Bathymetric maps will not be created when shore fishing with a PRO model.
+Bathymetric maps will not be created when shore fishing with a CHIRP 2 or PRO model.

 For ice fishing use Ice Fishing Mode